Blog Layout

 You don't actually hear with your ears – you hear with your brain.

-The role of the brain in hearing is essential but often overlooked.
-Considering the ears are home to the smallest bones in the body and can transform noises into sound signals, it isn’t surprising the focus tends to go to the ears.
+The role of the brain in hearing is essential, but often overlooked.
+The ears are home to the smallest bones in the body and can transform noises into sound signals, so it isn’t surprising the focus tends to go to them.
 Your ears deserve all the credit they get.

 But the brain’s role is even more incredible.
 It transforms signals from the ears into sounds that we recognize and understand – including speech and music.
-It helps us discern where sounds are coming from and focus our attention to one specific source amidst a room full of noise.
+It helps us discern where sounds are coming from and allows us to focus our attention on a specific source amidst a room full of noise.

 Most importantly, the brain adapts to the signals it receives.
 Even if signals are weak or incomplete, the brain is capable of filling in the missing pieces.
 The brain can also adapt to take advantage of wearing hearing aids.

-At Discover Hearing, the important connection between the brain and ears guides our approach to hearing care.
+At Discover Hearing, we allow the important connection between the brain and ears guide our approach to hearing care.
 Since we hear with our brains, any technology or treatment for hearing loss should be focused on the brain.

 We hear with our brains